 About Our Campaign

-Ron was an undocumented immigrant for 11 years due to a long pathway to getting his green card through a family process.
+Ron was an undocumented immigrant for 11 years due to a long bureaucratic process to get his green card.
 During those years he had to live in fear, without a voice, and feeling as if he didn't have any rights because of his immigration status.

 Once he got his green card, he began speaking up, not just for himself but for neighbors as well.
-He is committed to staying consistent with his values and active in the community.
+He understands that we all live in a broken system and it takes a village to make the system work for people of all incomes, ages and abilities.

 A selfie image of Ron and volunteers at a Hoboken street corner